toneloc/plugins/utxoracle/README.md

 ## Usage

-To use the UTXOracle plugin, you need to have a running instance of LND and have the plugin installed in the correct directory.
+To use the UTXOracle plugin, you need to have a running instance of Core Lightning running.

 Invoke the plugin with: